Berserk-Games/Tabletop-Simulator-API/docs/timer.md

 Timer is a statis global class which provides methods for executing other functions after a delay and/or repeatedly.
 Each Timer is tracked by a unique "identifier" string.
-You call these functions like this: `Timer.destroy(...)`.

-!!!Warning
+> Example Usage: `Timer.destroy(...)`

+!!!warning "Important Tip"
     The "identifiers" are shared between Global and all Object scripts, so each Timer must have a unique name.

 ##Function Summary